wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code.md

 There are two environments available for testing components during development:

-1. The `Sandbox.vue` file in the `codex` package. `npm run dev` will spin up that page, provide HMR, etc. This doesn't replace the use of VitePress for demo and documentation, it is more of a convenience during initial component development.
+1. The `Sandbox.vue` file in the `codex` package. `npm run dev` will serve that page at http://locahost:3000 , and automatically update it in the browser as you make changes to the code (hot module reloading).
+If you need it to be served on a different port, you can use `npm run dev --port=12345`.
+This doesn't replace the use of VitePress for demo and documentation, it is more of a convenience during initial component development.
 2. The VitePress demo site.
 See the [component demos](#component-demos) section for details.

 #### Conventions